RubixML/ML/README.md

 >- M. M. Breunig et al. (2000).
 LOF: Identifying Density-Based Local Outliers.

 ### Local Outlier Factor
-Local Outlier Factor (LOF) measures the local deviation of density of a given sample with respect to its k nearest neighbors.
-As such, LOF only considers the local region of a sample thus enabling it to detect anomalies within individual clusters of data.
+Local Outlier Factor (LOF) measures the local deviation of density of a given sample with respect to its *k* nearest neighbors.
+As such, LOF only considers the local region (or *neighborhood*) of an unknown sample which enables it to detect anomalies within individual clusters of data.

 ##### Interfaces: Learner, Online, Ranking, Persistable
-##### Compatibility: Determined by distance kernel
+##### Compatibility: Continuous

 #### Parameters:
 | # | Param | Default | Type | Description |